ClojureBridge/community-docs/docs/clojure/def.md

 - Advice to coaches

-    The lab is to use Vars after those are bound.
+    The main purpose of this lab is to learn how to use Vars after those are bound.
     If attendees haven't studied how to write function, lab using function is optional.
     The last example is also optional.